Graham Slee, BBC mixing desk designer whilst senior engineer at Audionics Ltd (originally Radio Hallam), began his audio career in 1970's disco.

 In 1998 he established the forerunner to HiFi System Components, Graham Slee Projects, known to many as GSP-Audio.

 His first products were vinyl-focused and were launched the following year, and very quickly earned him his reputation in excellent sounding hi-fi.
-These early products have been further improved and newer designs added to the line up.
+These early products have been further refined (and most still available!) and newer designs added to the line up.

 Each design has brought a further enhancement to the sound, or as Graham prefers to say "makes it sound more natural or true to life".